ms/buildtogether.tech/process/index.md

     messages if you get notifications.

--   4:05 p.m.: You can now start work on the feature you want to add, which translates part of the program's internal data structure into a blob of JSON to send to a web server.
-You have an hour less to do this than you originally planned, but that's OK: by fixing bugs first, you've avoided the all-too-common situation of only half the code working when the project is "done".
+-   4:05 p.m.: You can now start work on the feature you want to add, which translates part of the program's internal data structure into a blob of
+    <span g="json">JSON</span> to send to a web server.
+You have an hour less
+    to do this than you originally planned, but that's OK: by fixing bugs first, you've avoided the all-too-common situation of only half the code working when the project is "done".
 Again, the first step is to create a new branch so that you can later create a small (i.e., reviewable) pull request.

 -   4:30 p.m.: after a couple of drafts, you're happy with the design of the new feature.
 With only 20 minutes until your next break, you know you won't